stanford-rc/rse-services/_docs/services/software.md

  - Working on existing or new code bases
  - Python 2.x to 3.x conversion
  - Plugins for existing frameworks (Open OnDemand, Discourse, etc)
+ - Dockerized web applications with Django, Flask, or similar framework
  - C++ and Fortran Python Extensions

 ## Packages